 Food stipends are intended to cover food expenses only during the time when classes are in session; they do not cover food costs during vacation periods or semester breaks.
 Just as when students are in Northampton, meeting food expenses during school breaks abroad is the responsibility of the student.

-Food stipends are not adjusted once the semester is underway (see "currency exchange rates").
+Food stipends are rarely adjusted once the semester is underway (see "currency exchange rates").
 We recommend that students budget their food expenses accordingly.

 Housing stipends (specific information)